The Future is Hybrid Work

 The Three Phases of the Gradual Hybrid Work Transition

 As enterprises begin bringing back employees to in-person work, the entire work process will need to be reinvented.
 This will take several months if not numerous years, and corporations will have to learn to adapt to new challenges, many of which they have never faced before.
 While this transition period may last a long time, it will include the rapid scaling of UCaaS and Collaboration platform capabilities to enable the hybrid work environment.

 When it comes to UC, IT teams cannot merely sit back and wait for workers to return.
 These newly minted hybrid workers will challenge existing infrastructure, with all meetings requiring conferencing and greater video usage than pre-pandemic.
-Enterprises will need to upgrade their conferencing systems (including their in-office conference rooms), expand their in-office internet bandwidth, and scale their infrastructure to support hybrid work.
+During the hybrid work transition, enterprises will need to upgrade their conferencing systems (including their in-office conference rooms), expand their in-office internet bandwidth, and scale their infrastructure to support hybrid work.
 Even then, IT will face a series of crises as workers return to the office.
 Given the large swaths of data available and the multitude of surveys currently being conducted, it will be easy to identify the peak of hybrid work – the point at which there is the most aggressive mix of in-office work, WFH, and WFA.

 But, while enterprises may know when their hybrid work structure will be most tested, the who, what, and how remains entirely unclear: What specific problems will arise?
 How they will be solved?
 Who will help solve them?

 Phase I: Planning & Redefining the Process